mdulin2/SMC2/side_channel/Challenge.md

 ## Challenge

 NSA: You've been given the challenge of logging into this unauthorized system; we have taken care of the username for you.
-Now, it is your job to find the password by WHATEVER means necessary, besides bruteforcing every possible combination.
+Now, it is your job to find the password by WHATEVER means necessary.

 How to use:
 - Compile the client file with gcc client.c -o client